-This "cleaning" agent is produced by special equipment which uses water as a main raw material.
+The aforementioned "cleaning" agent is produced by special equipment which uses water as a main raw material.
 Water undergoes an electrolysis procedure and produces hydrogen and oxygen.
 This is achieved by running a strong electric current that splits the water molecules (H2O) into highly charged particles of hydrogen and oxygen (better known as oxyhydrogen - HHO).
-This mixed gas is then introduced into the engine in a continuous feed for the whole duration of the session.
+The mixed gas is then introduced into the engine in a continuous feed for the whole duration of the session.

-The way it works is that the electrolysis equipment is linked to the car's intake housing to feed fresh HHO directly into the plenum area.
+The electrolysis equipment is linked to the car's intake housing to feed fresh HHO directly into the plenum area.
 Here it reaches a running engine and will be mixed with air, fuel and carbon deposits.
 In it's journey through injectors, combustion chambers, pistons, valves and exhaust system, the hydrogen component reacts with the carbon and produces hydrocarbon gas.

-Depending on the level of the deposits, an engine can require multiple 30 minute sessions until it is cleaned to the desired level which can be verified with a simple bore-scope camera on a smartphone.
+Depending on the deposits level, an engine can require multiple 30 minute sessions until it is fully cleaned.
+Cleanliness can be verified with a simple bore-scope camera on a smartphone.

 What causes carbon deposits in engines?

 The engines that don't have any carbon deposits are the ones that are new and unused.
-Once an engine starts to function, gas/diesel runs through the combustion chambers and as detonations take place, it will develop carbon deposits.
+Once an engine starts to function, fuel runs through the combustion chambers and as detonations take place, carbon deposits appear.

-Mechanically, an engine is designed to undertake a low level of carbon deposits and not be bothered by such a menacing material.
+Mechanically, an engine is designed to undertake low carbon deposit levels and not be bothered by such a menacing material.
 Issues begin to appear when, due to different circumstances, these carbon deposits start to become excessive.
-In the past when direct-injection engines just hit the market, most of them started to develop drivability issues due to excessive carbon buildup around the intake valves.
+In the past when direct-injection engines just hit the market, most of them started to develop drivability issues.
+Later it was discovered that the issues were due to excessive carbon buildup around the intake valves.